Albuquerque Job Corps student advances career goals by joining the US Army.

 |0

-This work, Albuquerque Job Corps student advances career goals by joining the US Army.
-[Image 2 of 2], by Gabriel Betancourt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Albuquerque Job Corps student advances career goals by joining the US Army., by Gabriel Betancourt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.